gulmoharrizvi/SitcomSocial/README.md

 # SitcomSocial : Hii Aagam Here!

-I am the Devloper of TheSocket.
+I am the Devloper of SitcomSocial.
-TheSocket- A real-time personal and group chat web application
+SitcomSocial- A real-time personal and group chat web application

 -Developed a real-time personal and group chat web application, like _discord_ using HTML, CSS, JavaScript and NodeJS